 In the search to find a brewery that puts great care into their craftsmanship, you could not be better served than with elsewhere.
 The attention to detail and passion that Dave and his crew put into their beers and brewery are second to none even when looking at other breweries that have grown much larger in size.
 With the time, effort, and resources applied, this is a brewery that could follow in the very same footsteps as those that have grown to be much bigger establishments.

 Berkshire Brewing Company is the veteran of brewing for Western Massachusetts.
 While there are breweries in the capital that have more history, Berkshire’s start in 1994 has it hanging on the coattails of the biggest and oldest operations in the state.

 Now, with over 25 years of history in its pocket, Berkshire Brewing Company is staying true to its unadulterated style.
-The breweries South Deerfield location puts it out of reach of many of the average travelers, but their beers can be found stocked in stores and bars across the state.
-BBC has grown significantly from its humble beginning where it brewed only seven barrels at a time to now where it has become one of the most respected names in the state, in New England, and beyond.
+The brewery’s South Deerfield location puts it out of reach of many of the average travelers, but their beers can be found stocked in stores and bars across the state.
+BBC has grown significantly from its humble beginning, where it brewed only seven barrels at a time, to now, where it has become one of the most respected names in the state, in New England, and beyond.

 Element Brewing Company

 Element Brewery is a small operation with a big obsession around the art and science that goes into creating a great beverage.
 A perfect example of their scientific experiments includes some of their limited available brews such as ‘Absolute Zero’ and ‘Acidium.’
 Element takes pride in bringing something unique to the table.
 It is also part distillery, allowing Element to bring their blend of art and science into the realm of hard beverages.